DerekZiemba/DVDVideoScreensaver/README.md

 ![DVD Logo](https://i.imgur.com/8uy0IR0.gif)

 # Multiple versions: Winforms and WPF
 There is some jankiness with the animation so I figured I'd try it in WPF.
-Still janky.
+Still janky, but there is a noticable improvement.
 If anyone knows how to do smooth animations in either of these frameworks let me know.
 Otherwise I'm considering going to dotnetcore and using OpenGL.
 * Both versions share the same code and resources under [SharedItems](https://github.com/DerekZiemba/DVDVideoScreensaver/tree/master/SharedItems).
 * This makes fo ran interesting resources consumed comparison:
 ![resource comparison](https://i.imgur.com/3rxEaDI.png)